-Suns majority owner Mat Ishbia has conceded that he took some missteps in building Phoenix during his first few seasons at the helm.
-He is on his fourth head coach in as many years, and has already cycled through multiple Hall of Fame players since the end of the 2022/23 season when Ishbia took power.
+Suns majority owner Mat Ishbia has conceded that he made some team- and culture-building missteps during his first few seasons at the helm.
+Ishbia is on his fourth head coach in as many years and has already cycled through multiple Hall of Fame players since the end of the 2022/23 season when he assumed control of the franchise.

-During a fascinating new interview on Arizona Sports’ Burns and Gambo show, Ishbia took the blame for the club’s struggles to define its culture.
-He has addressed this in other conversations this offseason.
+In an interview on Arizona Sports’ Burns and Gambo show, Ishbia took the blame for the club’s struggles to define its culture.
+He has addressed this issue in other media appearances this offseason.

 “We have young players that are ascending instead of players that are descending,” Ishbia said.
 “We have players that wanna be here, that are bought into the Phoenix Suns’ culture.
 I can take the criticism for not defining (that culture) well enough when I bought the team, but it is defined very clearly now.”

 These pointed remarks certainly seem to be allusions to the awkward fit of two pricey veterans, All-Star forward Kevin Durant and former All-Star guard Bradley Beal.
-Neither player remains on the roster, although Phoenix reaffirmed its commitment to homegrown superstar guard Devin Booker with a two-year extension that could be worth up to $145MM this summer.
+Neither player remains on the roster, although Phoenix reaffirmed its commitment to homegrown superstar guard Devin Booker this summer with a two-year extension that could be worth up to $145MM.

-Here’s more from Ishbia’s enlightening interview, which is well worth hearing in full:
+Here’s more from Ishbia’s interview, which is well worth hearing in full:

 On the current roster’s buy-in: